HiPERCAM/hipercam/docs/reduction.rst

 before sunrise.
 Best of all if the sky is free of many stars, but in any case one should always offset the (multiple) sky field frames taken so that stars can be medianed out of the flat field.
-Normally we move in a spiral pattern to accomplish this.
+Normally we move in a spiral pattern to accomplish this, so you will usually see a comment about "telescope spiralling" and should look for moving objects in flat fields.
+If things move, that is good.

 At the GTC, |hiper|'s driving routine, ``hdriver`` can drive the telescope as well as the instrument, making spiralling during sky